samszotkowski/osrs_official_client/README.md

 This script logs drops from the official client as they come in.
+This is necessary because every time you log out of the game, the client deletes a bunch of the kill-by-kill loot data (aka "Drop view").
+You can see this when you log back in -- it keeps the aggregated loot ("Source view"), but the drop view may have some holes.

 - You're meant to run this while you are playing the game.